SpongeBob SquarePants: Assembling the crew

-Derek Drymon, who served as creative director for the first three seasons, has said that Hillenburg wanted to surround himself with a "team of young and hungry people."
-Many of the major contributors to SpongeBob SquarePants had worked before with Hillenburg on Rocko's Modern Life: this included: Drymon, art director Nick Jennings, supervising director Alan Smart, writer/voice actor Doug Lawrence (often credited as Mr. Lawrence), and Tim Hill, who helped develop the series bible.
+Derek Drymon, who served as creative director for the first three seasons, said that Hillenburg wanted to surround himself with a "team of young and hungry people."
+Many of the major contributors to SpongeBob SquarePants had worked before with Hillenburg on Rocko's Modern Life, including: Drymon, art director Nick Jennings, supervising director Alan Smart, writer and voice actor Doug Lawrence (credited as Mr. Lawrence), and Tim Hill, who helped develop the series bible.

 Although Drymon would go on to have a significant influence on SpongeBob SquarePants, he was not offered a role on the series initially.
 As a late recruit to Rocko's Modern Life, he had not established much of a relationship with Hillenburg before SpongeBob's conception.
 Hillenburg first sought out Drymon's storyboard partner, Mark O'Hare—but he had just created the soon-to-be syndicated comic strip, Citizen Dog.
 While he would later join SpongeBob as a writer, he lacked the time to get involved with both projects from the outset.
 Drymon has said, "I remember Hillenburg's bringing it up to Mark in our office and asking him if he'd be interested in working on it ...
 I was all ready to say yes to the offer, but Steve didn't ask; he just left the room.
 I was pretty desperate ... so I ran into the hall after him and basically begged him for the job.
 He didn't jump at the chance."
 Once Hillenburg had given it some thought and decided to bring Drymon on as creative director, the two began meeting at Hillenburg's house several times a week to develop the series.
 Drymon has identified this period as having begun in 1996, shortly after the end of Rocko's Modern Life.

 Jennings was also instrumental in SpongeBob's genesis.
 Kenny has called him "one of SpongeBob's early graphics mentors".
 On weekends, Kenny joined Hillenburg, Jennings, and Drymon for creative sessions where they recorded ideas on a tape recorder.
 Kenny performed audio tests as SpongeBob during these sessions, while Hillenburg voice acted the other characters.

 Hill contributed scripts for several first-season episodes (including the pilot) and was offered the role of story editor, but turned it down—he would go on to pursue a career as a family film director.
 In his stead, Pete Burns was brought in for the job.
-Burns hailed from Chicago and had never met any of the principal players on SpongeBob before joining the team.
+Burns hailed from Chicago and had never met any of the principal staff members before joining the team.